jfgreen/gameoflife-termbox/README.md

 ### Command line flags:

 ```
+  -alive string
+    	Character to use to render alive cells. (default "●")
   -file string
     	Path of pattern file to initialise game with.
 Takes precedence over --seed.
   -fps int
-        Frames per second. (default 15)
+    	Frames per second. (default 10)
   -log string
     	Path of logfile to write debugging messages to. (default "/dev/null")
   -seed int
     	Seed to be used in initialisation of random life.
 ```
 ### Controls: